A Great Way to Preserve Family Memories

 Cleaning out my garage, I found an old trunk that once belonged to my mother (she passed away in year 2000).
 Filled with many, many years of her memories, the trunk was packed with old photos, family reunion memorabilia, birthday and other special occasion cards, grade-school report cards (I'm from a family of six kids), high-school diplomas and yearbooks, old newspaper clippings featuring stories involving family and/or friends, and much more.
 Of course, there's no way I could possibly keep everything the trunk contained, nor do I want to.

 Thankfully, there is a way I can keep things and throw them away, at the same time.
-I could turn many of these memories into picture books, and self-publish them.
+I could turn many of these memories into picture books and videos, and I self-publish them, if I want to.
 Self-publishing is not just for people who might want to become a "famous" author.
 It's also something that can be used simply as a way to preserve memories.
-It occurred to me that the memorabilia I found in that trunk could provide the material I need to create a fantastic, self-published picture book--something that might make a great family gift.
+It occurred to me that the memorabilia I found in that trunk could provide the material I need to create a fantastic video of the pictures, or a self-published picture book—something that might make a great family gift.